OriginalConcept/KahnAcademyInterview/README.txt

 Here’s a little bit about it.

+editor.html contains the editor and conditions.js is holds the conditions to be checked.

 1.
 Acorn.js vs Esprima:
 I chose to use Esprima on the basis of superior documentation and support.
 Esprima has a speed comparison page (http://esprima.org/test/compare.html).
 Esprima is around 50% slower than Acorn.js but the absolute difference should not be relevant.